ilpropheta/PPL-Agents/README.md

 ### Bringing cancellation to agents

 PPL's agents are simple to use.
-You just inherit from `Concurrency::agent` and override `agent::run` to customize the agent behavior. `run` is executed when the agent is scheduled for running (after you call `start` on it).
-However, agents do not provide *cancellation* as you might expect.
+Just inherit from `Concurrency::agent` and override `agent::run`.
+That's pretty much it. `run` is scheduled for execution after the agent is started.
+However, agents do not provide a *cancellation* mechanism during running.
 They can be cancelled only *before* they start.

-In other words, you can create an agent and cancel it before it moves to the "running" state.
-However, many times you need to stop the agent *while it's running*.
+Stopping an agent while it runs has to be managed ad-hoc.

-Thus, this repository contains a wrapper on top of `Concurrency::agent` that provides a cancellation concept as you might expect and hides the other cancellation mechanism (if you need it, just add it to the code, I won't be offended).
+This repository contains a wrapper on top of `Concurrency::agent` that provides a cancellation concept and hides the other cancellation mechanism (if you need it, just add it to the code, I won't be offended).

 You just inherit from `Agents::Agent` and override `Agent::Run(CancellationToken&)`: